DWFlanagan/ntrh/raw_markdown.md

 #### Birth Control at Rensselaer

 Birth control at RPI is very much in effect, but is not appreciated in its simplest form by the students who practice it, for some very obvious reasons.
 Basically, they don't like it.
-In its simplest form, RPI birth control is implemented by what most students call the \`\`Rensselaer Ratio.''
+In its simplest form, RPI birth control is implemented by what most students call the "Rensselaer Ratio."
 Its logic runs along these lines:

 _If you don't have sex, you can't have babies._